Historic centre of Córdoba

 The historic centre of Córdoba, Spain is one of the largest of its kind in Europe.
 In 1984, UNESCO registered the Mosque–Cathedral of Córdoba as a World Heritage Site.
 A decade later, it expanded the inscription to include much of the old town.
-The historic centre has a wealth of monuments preserving large traces of Roman, Arabic, and Christian times.
+The historic centre has a wealth of monuments preserving large traces of Roman, Islamic, and Christian times.

 Historical background

 First a Carthaginian township, Córdoba was captured by the Romans in 206 BC, soon becoming the capital of Hispania Citerior with fine buildings and imposing fortifications.
 In the 6th century, with the crumbling of the Roman Empire, the city fell to the Visigoths until the beginning of the 8th century when it was conquered by the Moors.
 In 716, Córdoba became a provincial capital and, in 766, capital of the Muslim emirate of al-Andalus.
 By the 10th century, as the Caliphate of Córdoba it had become one of the most advanced cities in the world, recognized for its culture, learning and religious tolerance.
-It addition to a huge library, the city enclosed over 300 mosques and a multitude of palaces and administrative buildings.
+In addition to a huge library, the city enclosed over 300 mosques and a multitude of palaces and administrative buildings.

 In 1236, King Ferdinand III took the city, built new defences and converted the Grand Mosque into a cathedral.
 The Christian city grew up around the cathedral with palaces, churches, and a fortress.
 Although the city lost its political significance under Christian rule, it continued to play an important role in commerce thanks to the nearby Sierra Morena copper mines.